By Dave Landry

 If you are not following the plan by making numerous decisions, then make fewer decisions.
 Maybe the system, in its present state, is not for you.
 Find a filter that will reduce the amount of trades-or ideally, get better and more selective at your stock selection* (or other markets).
 Be selective.
 And remember, the system has to make sense to you.
 Again, you’ll never be able to trade a system, no matter how great it is, if it doesn’t fit your psyche.

 The methodology that will work best is the viable methodology that you will follow.
 Like Curly said in City Slickers, find the “One thing..”
 Focus on that.

 My nephew has a fresh degree in finance.
 And, now he wants to trade.
 That poor bastard.
 He's trying to factor in fundamentals (my apologies for saying the F-word), world events, and of course, the SITUATION IN NIGERIA (classic Big Dave).
 I showed him one simple thing in IPOs.
 I urged him to do that and just that until he became successful.
 Is he doing the one thing?
 Wait, it's him-my phone just dinged.
 Nope, he's asking for my take on the trade wars (I wonder what that is?).

 Trading is really just two things: find a methodology and trade it.
 That's it!
 First, make sure the methodology fits your psyche.
 Then, if you still can't follow it, get small, make sure you're doing just one thing until you're successful, make fewer active decisions, stop watching the screen, and focus on the next trade--and only the next trade.
 Damn, I'm worried that my work here might just be done-dropping the mic.
 Big Dave has left the building.

 P.S.
 Have you found a system?
 Are you following it?
 Leave a comment below to let me know.

-*If you purchase the course, I'll also give you a year's access to the member's area 1-year free to my Trading Service.
-That way, you can see the methodology in both theory and practice!
+*If you purchase the course, I'll also give you a year's access to the member's area 1-year and one-year free to my Trading Service.
+That way, you can learn and see the methodology in both theory and practice!